 In 1942, Arthur Harris was put in charge of Bomber Command, (given a knighthood, to become Sir Arthur Harris), and asked to carry out Winston Churchill's plans to bomb industrial and military targets in Germany and occupied France.
 However, Harris also persuaded the British government to agree to 'area bombing', sometimes called 'carpet bombing', where a huge number of bombs would be dropped on the homes of ordinary people.
 Although this was much the same thing as the Blitz, many people think that it was the wrong thing to do: it killed a lot of civilians and destroyed some beautiful cities, and it is difficult to work out whether it had very much military effect.

 View of Dresden from the top of the city hall in 1945, after the British and American air forces bombed it, © Deutsche Fotothek

 Harris was shockingly confident that he was right, however.
 In 1943, he said, "The aim of the Combined Bomber Offensive ... should be the destruction of German cities, the killing of German workers, and the disruption of civilised life throughout Germany ... the destruction of houses, public utilities, transport and lives, the creation of a refugee problem on an unprecedented scale, and the breakdown of morale both at home and at the battle fronts by fear of extended and intensified bombing, are accepted and intended aims of our bombing policy.
 They are not by-products of attempts to hit factories."

-If you look at this picture of Dresden, you might not feel so sure that it was justifiable: the British and Americans carried out four air raids on Dresden in February 1945, using over 2000 aircraft in total.
+If you look at the picture of Dresden, you might not feel so sure that it was justifiable: the British and Americans carried out four air raids on Dresden in February 1945, using over 2000 aircraft in total.
 As well as the explosive damage, the bombing caused a firestorm.
 25,000 ordinary people were killed and the city was left in ruins.